-Electric vehicles are eligible for a reduced biennial vehicle registration fee of $38.
+EVs are eligible for a reduced biennial vehicle registration fee of $38.
 For more information, refer to the Connecticut Department of Motor Vehicles Vehicle Registration Fees website.
 (Reference Connecticut General Statutes 14-49(f))

 Vehicles powered exclusively by electricity are exempt from state motor vehicle emissions inspections.
 For more information, see the Connecticut Emissions Program website.
 (Reference Connecticut General Statutes 14-164c)

-The Hydrogen and Electric Automobile Purchase Rebate Program (CHEAPR) offers rebates for the incremental cost of the purchase or lease of a hydrogen fuel cell electric vehicle (FCEV), all-electric vehicle (EV), or plug-in hybrid electric vehicle (PHEV).
+The Connecticut Hydrogen and Electric Automobile Purchase Rebate Program (CHEAPR) offers rebates for the incremental cost of the purchase or lease of a hydrogen fuel cell electric vehicle (FCEV), all-electric vehicle (EV), or plug-in hybrid electric vehicle (PHEV).
 The manufacturer suggested retail price for eligible vehicles may not exceed $60,000 for FCEV models and $42,000 for EV and PHEV models.
 Rebates are offered based on battery range in the following amounts:

 |Vehicle Type||Rebate Amount||Required Battery Range|

-|PHEV||$2,000||40 miles or greater|
+|EV||$1,500||200 miles or greater|

-|$500||Less than 40 miles|
+|EV||$500||Less than 200 miles|

-Rebates are offered on a first-come, first-served basis until funds expire.
 For more information, see the Connecticut Department of Energy and Environmental Protection EV Connecticut website.

-The Connecticut Green Bank offers Smart-E low-interest loans of up to $30,000 for Connecticut residents to purchase a new or used PEV.
-The vehicle must be registered with the Connecticut Department of Motor Vehicles.
-Loans are also available for Connecticut PEV drivers to purchase Level 2 and DC fast electric vehicle supply equipment (EVSE) or natural gas vehicle fueling equipment.
-To qualify, applicants must own or lease a model year 2012 or later PEV and occupy the residence at which the EVSE will be installed.
-For more information, see the Connecticut Green Bank Smart-E Loan website.
+The Connecticut Green Bank offers Smart-E low-interest loans for Connecticut PEV drivers to purchase Level 2 and DC fast electric vehicle supply equipment (EVSE) or natural gas vehicle fueling equipment.
+To qualify, applicants must own and occupy the residence at which the EVSE or fueling equipment will be installed.
+For more information, see the Connecticut Green Bank Smart-E Loans website.

 Groton Utilities offers a limited number of $2,000 rebates for the purchase of a new PEV and $1,000 rebates for the lease of a new PEV.
 Customers may also be eligible for a $600 rebate for the installation of a qualifying Level 2 EVSE.
-For more information, including how to apply, see the Groton Utilities Electric Vehicle Rebate Program website.
+For more information, including eligibility requirements and how to apply, see the Groton Utilities Electric Vehicle Rebate Program website.